connorslade/afire/README.md

 ## 📄 Info

 This is kinda like express.js for rust.
-It is not _that_ complicated but it still makes development of apis / servers much easier.
-It supports Middleware and comes with some built in for Logging and Rate limiting.
+It is not _that_ complicated but it still makes development of apis / web servers much easier.
+It supports Middleware and comes with some built in for Static File Serving, Logging and Rate limiting.

 For more information on this lib check the docs [here](https://crates.io/crates/afire)